 Have you ever become slightly dizzy after applying your favorite scent?
 Ever felt like your coworker’s perfume is giving you headaches?
 These things might actually be caused by the ingredients in said perfumes.

-As with other cosmetics, what goes inside perfume is not just pretty flower extracts like we sometimes like to think.
+As with other cosmetics, what goes inside perfume is not just pretty flower extracts as we sometimes like to think.
 There are also lots of preservatives, colorants, and artificial fragrances that—you guessed it!—are not good for your health.

 Is My Perfume Toxic?